7 Conclusions

 7.3 Broader reflections

 The work done in this thesis, particularly Chapters 4 and 6, focused on producing experimental, empirical evidence.
 This approach reflects the complexity of the models and methods used in this thesis.
 Understanding complex systems from a theoretical perspective can be challenging.
 That said, in my opinion the work in this thesis could benefit from closer integration with statistical theory.
-Though comprehensive theoretical understanding of models or algorithms may be too optimistic, better understanding simplified examples, limiting cases, or constituent parts may provide value.
+Although a full theoretical understanding of these models or algorithms may be ambitious, better understanding simplified examples, limiting cases, or constituent parts could still prove valuable.

 Working with the data in Chapter 5 deepened my appreciation for the realistic challenges faced in applied work, and data quality being linchpin for any successful statistical analysis.
 While from the real world, the data in Chapters 4 and 6 underwent substantial cleaning, processing, and vetting before I handled them, as is typical in methodological research.
 It is important that methodological and theoretical statisticians appreciate the real challenges of applied work, by doing it themselves, or working in close collaboration with those who do.